tangrams/tangram-docs/pages/sources.md

         max_zoom: 15
 ```

+#### `generate_label_centroids`
+Optional _boolean_.
+Default is _false_.

+A toggle for creating labels at the centroids of polygons for non-tiled GeoJSON and TopoJSON sources.
+If set to `true` a new feature will be added to the source by Tangram consisting of `point` geometries with a `{"label_placement" : "yes"}` property.
+This allows a single label to be placed at the centroid of a polygon region, instead of multiple labels when the polygon is tiled.

 ####`enforce_winding`
 *This parameter has been deprecated as of Tangram JS v0.5.1.
 The deprecation is backwards compatible, and data sources will behave correctly with or without this parameter*.